EHR vs EMR: Key Differences, Definitions, and Which to Choose

 Electronic Medical Records (EMR) and Electronic Health Records (EHR) store patient data electronically; however, they serve distinct purposes that affect how providers manage and share medical information.

-As healthcare transitions to a digital future, it’s essential to understand their differences.
+As healthcare transitions to a digital future, it’s essential to understand its differences.

 EMRs are digital records used for internal documentation within a single provider’s practice.
 EHRs, on the other hand, allow data sharing across multiple providers, enhancing patient care coordination.
 EMRs prioritize efficiency within one facility, whereas EHRs support interoperability, making them ideal for integrated healthcare systems.